AndrewMichael2020/flash-reports-bc/README.md

 # Crimewatch Intel Dashboard

-**AI-Powered Police Intelligence Aggregator & Correlation Engine**
+**AI-Powered Civic & Community Safety Incident Dashboard**

-Crimewatch Intel is a tactical dashboard designed for analyzing, classifying, and visualizing law enforcement incidents.
-It aggregates police newsroom feeds from BC, Alberta, and Washington State, using Google's **Gemini Flash** model to extract structured intelligence and build correlation graphs identifying organized crime activity, gang conflicts, and systemic threats.
+Crimewatch Intel is a civic and community-focused dashboard designed for summarizing and visualizing public law-enforcement incident information.
+It aggregates police newsroom feeds from BC, Alberta, and Washington State, using Google's **Gemini Flash** model to extract structured metadata and build correlation graphs that highlight patterns such as recurring locations, repeated incident types, and emerging safety themes.

+The interface has a tactical / intelligence-inspired UI, but the underlying purpose is to make **public police news releases** easier for citizens and local communities to explore and understand.

 ## 🏗️ Architecture